 GRINSTEAD'S GRAPHIC.
 Grinstead's Graphic was a monthly family magazine published in Kerrville from January 1921 to December 1925 by Jesse Edward Grinstead, who wrote the whole publication in a "homefolk" conversational style.
 The Graphic was devoted to "fiction, fact, and frankly expressed opinion."
 Grinstead, hoping to encourage area residents at a time when financial recession plagued the Hill Country, focused on subjects relevant to the region and its economy.
 The magazine contained human-interest features, editorials, articles promoting the Hill Country, short stories, and occasional poetry; during its five years it evolved from an inexpensive wood-pulp format to a slick, photograph-illustrated publication with readers in twenty states.
 After the region's economy stabilized, Grinstead, maintaining that he needed a rest, discontinued publication.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Rebecca J. Herring, "GRINSTEAD'S GRAPHIC," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/edg01.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Rebecca J. Herring, "GRINSTEAD'S GRAPHIC," accessed June 02, 2020, http://www.tshaonline.org/handbook/online/articles/edg01.